stateful/docs.runme.dev/docs/configuration/reference.md

 ---
 runme:
   id: 01HG11HG1XY3V7DCQVQ32Q71ZZ
-  version: v2.0
+  version: v2.2
 sidebar_position: 4
 title: Reference
 ---

 # Reference

-Everything in one place.
+Everything you need to utilize the value of Runme all in one place.

 ### Document Options